 - Using NSAIDs (non-steroidal anti-inflammatories) can also disrupt your microbiome.
 (34, 35)

 - If you were born by caesarian section (C-section) versus vaginally.
 Good gut bacteria can start to make their home in a baby’s gut while being born and passing through the birth canal.
 New research also suggests the good gut bacteria may start to colonize in the fetus’s gut by passing through the placenta.
 This initial exposure will have an important impact on the number and diversity of your microbiome not just in the first few months of life, but possibly permanently.
-(5) In fact, babies born by C-section are more prone do obesity, asthma, type 1 diabetes, and other conditions.
+(5) In fact, babies born by C-section are more prone do obesity and other conditions.

 - If you weren’t breast fed as a baby and were formula fed instead.